PranaliChitre/F1-final-position-prediction/README.md

 - *submitted.csv*: CSV file containing the predicted finishing positions of Formula 1 drivers as per competition requirements.
 - *README.md*: This file, providing an overview of the project, instructions, and considerations for reproducing the results.

-## Methodology

-### Data Preprocessing

-- *Data Cleaning*: Handle missing values, ensure data consistency, and address outliers.
-- *Feature Engineering*: Create new features from existing data to enhance predictive performance.
-- *Normalization*: Scale numerical features as necessary for machine learning algorithms.

-### Model Selection and Training

-- *Models Used*: Include the list of models tested (e.g., Random Forest, XGBoost).
-- *Evaluation*: Discuss the evaluation metrics used during model training and validation (e.g., RMSE).

-### Predictions and Results

-- *Submission Format*: Ensure that submission.csv adheres to the required format.
-- *Performance*: Detail the performance of the final model on the public leaderboard.

 ## Dependencies